 This adaptive approach is why keyboards sometimes seem to get worse before they get better—they're learning your unique vocabulary and error patterns.

 CleverType's tone adjustment feature exemplifies this advancement, allowing users to shift between formal, casual, friendly, or professional tones with their suggestions.
+The 2026 update even includes "contextual tone matching" that automatically adjusts formality based on who you're messaging and the time of day.

 The latest models can detect language changes without explicit switching by the user and can even predict which language you're likely to use next based on context.
+For example, if you typically switch to Spanish when discussing family topics, your keyboard learns this pattern and adjusts its suggestions accordingly.

 Text isn't the only thing keyboards can predict now.
 Some advanced keyboards can suggest relevant images or GIFs based on the conversation context.